Repository Management with Nexus

 Once you are ready to start testing the staging repository content, you will need to transition the repository from the open state to the closed state.
 This will close the staging repository to more deployments.

-In Figure 10.14, “Confirmation and Description Dialog for Closing a Staging Repository”, the description field is used to describe the release for the user that needs to certify and promote a release.
+In Figure 11.14, “Confirmation and Description Dialog for Closing a Staging Repository”, the description field is used to describe the release for the user who needs to certify and promote a release.

 Once the staging repository has been closed, it will automatically be added to the repository group(s) that are specified as target groups in the staging profile configuration.